talkkonnect/talkkonnect/README.md

 ##### The Sounds Section
 * Each sound item can be enabled/disabled and the corresponding playback volume can be also be set individually
+* Each event such as when a person joins a channel, leaves a channel or sends a message into the channel can be configured seperately.
 * The filenameandpath tag should contain the the full path and filename of the WAV file you wish to play for each event
 * The event tag is used to play an audible alert when there are changes of other users statuses
 * The alert tag is used to play an WAV file into the stream to the receiving party upon a user generated panic request
 * The rogerbeep tag is used to define the WAV file to play at the end of every transmission
 * The tag name chimes can be misleading.
-This function is very powerful and can be used to define a file or network stream that will be played into the mumble channel upon pressing the F11 key.
+This function is very powerful and can be used to define a local file or network stream that will be played into the mumble channel upon pressing the F11 key.
 Very useful for debugging.

 ##### The TXTIMEOUT section
 * The txtimeout tag is used to limit the length of a single transmission in seconds.
 This tag is useful when used as a repeater between RF and mumble.